Theory of Operation

 YAML Metadata Format

-name: Name of the Synchronous Data Stream (SDS)
+name: Name of the Synchronous Data Stream (required)

 description: Additional descriptive text (optional)

-tick-frequency: Tick frequency of the timestamp value (optional); default: 1000 for 1 millisecond interval
+tick-frequency: Tick frequency of the timeslot value (optional); default: 1000

 content: List of values captured (in the order of the data file)